DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

                          print_name='Any numeric attribute',
                          data_types=[ca.DataType.INT64,
                                      ca.DataType.FLOAT64],
-                         min_attributes=2,
+                         min_attributes=1,
-                         max_attributes=5
+                         max_attributes=1
                      )
 ```

 This object requires a `name`, a `print_name` and defines the respective `data_types` (cmp. `cadenzaanalytics.data.data_type`) that will later be available for selection in Cadenza when invoking the extension's execution.
-Optionally, the number of individual attributes that may be passed to the extension can be constrained.
+Optionally, the number of individual attributes (i.e. data columns) that may be passed to the extension can be constrained.

 Multiple `AttributeGroup` objects may be defined.